 The first is for the roof itself.
 GAF offers different warranties depending on the type of roofing materials you use, ranging from 20 years to lifetime.
 The second is for the solar materials used in the roof.
 This portion of the warranty, which lasts for 25 years, protects you against manufacturing defects.
 It also guarantees that the power output of your panels won’t drop by more than 0.7% annually after their first year – a standard warranty for the solar industry.
 Homeowners also have an ability to buy an additional lifetime guarantee, which additionally offers coverage for labor.

 Here’s how DecoTech warranties compare to other solar roofing companies:

 - SunTegra offers a 10-year product warranty and a 25-year power output warranty, comparable to other solar panel manufacturers.
 Their workmanship warranty varies depending on the installer you choose for your system

-As the largest roofing manufacturer in North America, GAF has a network of installers spread across the country.
+As a part of the largest roofing manufacturer in North America (Standard Industries), GAF has a network of installers spread across the country.
 While not all of the company’s installers can install DecoTech systems, this still puts GAF at an advantage over other solar roofing options.